wschreyer/PENTrack/README.md

 Run the simulation
 ------------------

-Type "make" to compile the code, then run the executable.
+Type `cmake .` to create a Makefile, execute `make` to compile the code, then run the executable.
 Some information will be shown during runtime.
 Log files (start- and end-values, tracks and snapshots of the particles) will be written to the /out/ directory, depending on the options chosen in the *.in files.
 Three command line parameters can be passed to the executable: a job number (default: 0) which is appended to all log file names, a path from where the *.in files should be read (default: in/) and a path to which the out file will be written (default: out/).